jheidepriem/Tic-Tac-Toe/README.md

 - Use your problem solving process to break down large problems, solve things step by step, and trust yourself to not rely on an outside “answer” to a logical challenge

 ### Abstract:
 Love Tic-Tac-Toe?
 Also love tacos and burritos?
 Than this Tic-Tac-Toe game is right for you!
 Player 1 includes a burrito token and player 2 includes a taco token.
-Players alternate taking turns and the game automatically saved your wins to local storage.
+Players alternate taking turns and the game automatically saves your wins to local storage.
 When you want to start over fresh, simply clear your board/wins at the click of a button.

 ### Installation Instructions:
 - Fork the repository found [here] (https://github.com/jheidepriem/Tic-Tac-Toe)